Top 10 High Potassium Foods List

 As a fan of real natural foods, I can only advise you to replenish your pantry with my top 10 foods high in potassium.
 This way, you don’t have to worry about a possible potassium overdose from excessive supplementation.

-Moreover, these potassium-rich foods will help you lose weight and prevent inflammation in your body.
+Moreover, these potassium-rich foods will help you lose weight and prevent inflammation.

 So, what is your favorite potassium food, and why?